He was this close!

 "Ellen, he's probably surrounded by secret service men.
 We'll be grabbed and whisked away for exhaustive interrogation by two sadistic cops straight out of central casting!
 Trust me, they won't let anyone get near him!"

 Now I've used this excuse many times before, including the time I failed to pursue the autograph of Rupert G, the guy who runs the deli next to The David Letterman Show.
-But it seemed to quiet down Ellen, who thereupon settled into her French Onion Soup and our dinner conversation, the former hopefully a bit warmer than the latter.
+But it seemed to quiet down Elise, who thereupon settled into her French Onion Soup and our dinner conversation, the former hopefully a bit warmer than the latter.

 An hour and a half later as we received the check and Mr. Nixon and his entourage rose to leave, two sweet little blond girls, about four and six years old respectively, ran up to the former President and asked for his autograph.